A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Discussion

 The convergence analysis is another important aspect of training the GAN network.
 In this paper, the proposed \textit{k}-space correction block is forcing the generator to reconstruct the missing lines to avoid the mixing of noisy data with the original ones.
 A comparison of refinement learning used in the DAGAN and DA-FWGAN \cite{Yang2018,Jiang2019} with the proposed RECGAN-GR method is illustrated in Fig. \ref{fig:speed}.
 Here, DA-FWGAN is shown instead of DAGAN because DA-FWGAN is a fine-tuned version of DAGAN.
 The proposed RECGAN-GR minimizes more loss functions compared to DAGAN or DA-FWGAN which leads to slower convergence below the first 10 epochs.
 However, after 15 epochs the proposed RECGAN-GR stabilizes with better reconstruction quality compared to DA-FWGAN.
 In particular, the proposed method maintains consistency due to the proper utilization of the \textit{k}-space correction block which prevents the mixture of noisy \textit{k}-space lines with the original raw lines.
 DA-FWGAN fails to reach an optimum solution as more and more noise mixing occurs.

 Despite the fact that, the proposed method takes longer reconstruction than the CNN methods, it delivers better reconstruction quality and faster reconstruction than the GAN-based methods that exist in the literature.
 The superior reconstruction quality and consistency make RECGAN-GR an eligible candidate for MR image reconstruction.
+The fact that most deep learning based algorithms lack robustness is another one of their significant issues \cite{Akakaya2018}.
+We tested our proposed RECGAN-GR, not only with different datasets but also with different sampling schemes, e.g., random and Cartesian, making it a robust deep learning based method for fast MRI reconstruction.